Choose your asset purchase lawyer with confidence

 With an asset purchase, the buyer may be selecting only specific assets, leaving behind redundant assets.
 The basic difference between an asset purchase agreement and share purchase agreement is this itemisation of assets included and excluded in the purchase.
 (During a share purchase, such itemisation is not necessary as the company's ownership transfers as is, although there may still be terms in the SPA in relation to key assets.)

-A standard asset purchase agreement will also generally cover the below (for more detail, see our page on Buying A Business):
+A standard asset purchase agreement will also generally cover:

 Where business premises are involved in the purchase, you’ll also need: